Orange left arrow graphic.Orange right arrow graphic.

 Japan

-Hear from design expert, Colin Bisset, on the history of Japanese design and architecture throughout the tour.
+Hear from expert Colin Bisset on the history of Japanese design and architecture throughout the tour, and from Anth on the role of mindfulness in appreciating architecture, design & gardens.

 Kobe